STRONG-TACT/strong-tact.github.io/index.markdown

 <img src = "/files/38Asset97.png">
 <img src = "/files/38Asset98.png">

+Detailed information on game rules, character introduction and how to play the game can be accessed in the [Master Rulebook](https://docs.google.com/document/d/1YOSnrPz8EcrrrVsWRTMAMLsKLK9t8jRiTQkXvx9TB5E/edit?usp=sharing).

 <!-- - Tutorial
     - different characters and their abilities
     - obstacles: stone, trap, monster